A2Amir/Behavior-Planning-by-Finite-State-Machine/README.md

 Designing cost functions is difficult and getting them all to cooperate to produce reasonable vehicle behavior is hard.
 Some of the difficulties associated with cost functions design include solving new problems without unsolving old ones.

-When you're working on a self-driving car, you may find that the vehicle is behaving reasonably well except for some particular situations.
-Maybe it's not being aggressive enough about making left turns at traffic lights.
-So, in an effort to solve this problem, you either add new cost functions, tweak existing ones, or modify the weights.
+When you're working on a self-driving car, you may find that the vehicle is behaving reasonably well except for some particular situations (Maybe it's not being aggressive enough about making left turns at traffic lights).
+In an effort to solve this problem, you either add new cost functions, tweak existing ones, or modify the weights.
 But every time you do, there's a chance that you will introduce some breaking change into something that already works.

 In practice, we solve this through **regression testing**, where we define some set of situations, each of which has an expected behavior.
 Then, whenever we make a change, we simulate the vehicle in all of our test cases and make sure that it still behaves as expected.
 We won't say more about testing here,but it is an important part of developing software in a safety-critical application.

 The next difficulty is balancing costs of drastically different magnitudes because, we want to get to our destination efficiently, but if we are in a situation where safety is an issue, we want to solve that problem and not think about efficiency at all.